stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 What happened that time your power banks ran out?

-#### WORSHIPPER 2X7
+#### WORSHIPER

-I do not like to speak of this but it involved... a lot... of blood!
+I do not like to speak of this.
+But it involved... a lot... of blood!

 #### LYDIA

-Okay.
-Um, I won't ask "yours or someone else" but, well, that's a follow up question and I don't know if those are allowed.
+__[half-laugh]__ Okay!
+Your--I won't ask "yours or someone else", but, well, that's a follow up question and I don't know if those are allowed.

 #### HELEN